KarnakOza/SAR_Multiplanetary_Analysis/README.md

 -Lunar M3 spectral and geomorphometric features.

+-A repository documenting my workflow for acessing, processing, and analyzing Chandrayaan-1 M3 Level 1B data from the NASA PDS.

+## Project Overview
+This project involves working with hyperspectral image cubes from the moon mineralogy mapper (M3) instrument aboard the Chandryaan-1 mission.
+The goal is to establish a pipeline to read PDS '.img' files, perform basic geometric correction, and extract spectral profiles.

 The study estabilihes quantitative Earth-Moon analogs between the Kutch Basin (India) and Marius Hills lunar mare basalts, demonstrating the transferability of radar and spectral lithological fingerprints across planetary environments.